w3f/polkadot-wiki/docs/learn/learn-guides-DOT-KSM-bridge.md

 ![Wrapped KSM Balance](../assets/bridge-hub/PAH-KSM-Balance.png)

-## Transfer any asset between Polkadot Asset Hub and Kusama Asset Hub
+## Transfer of arbitrary assets between Polkadot Asset Hub and Kusama Asset Hub

-### Warning
+Transfer functionality of assets other than DOT and KSM between Asset Hubs is yet to be enabled.
+Once this functionality is enabled, assets which are sufficient or non-sufficient on the Asset Hubs can be bridged.

+:::caution Avoid Asset Traps

-To avoid issues on the receiving side, for non-sufficient assets make sure to call [pallet_assets::touch()](https://github.com/paritytech/polkadot-sdk/blob/002d9260f9a0f844f87eefd0abce8bd95aae351b/substrate/frame/support/src/traits/misc.rs#L1209) effectively guaranteeing the ability to successfully receive and accept the bridged assets in your account on the destination chain.
+To avoid issues on the receiving side for non-sufficient assets, make sure to call [pallet_assets::touch()](https://github.com/paritytech/polkadot-sdk/blob/002d9260f9a0f844f87eefd0abce8bd95aae351b/substrate/frame/support/src/traits/misc.rs#L1209) effectively guaranteeing the ability to successfully receive and accept the bridged assets in your account on the destination chain.